KumaV1/Custom-Modifiers-in-Melvor/ModCreatorReadme.md

 First things first, one important thing to note is the difference between **active** and **inactive** types.
 Active types are those that at least one mod actually makes use of (e.g. using the `Human` type, because you want to use the `increasedDamageAgainstHumans` modifier), whereas inactive types are those that get defined, but actually end up not being used by any of the loaded mods.
-The reason for this difference is to avoid blurting the combat calculations with unnecessary processing.
+The reason for this difference is to avoid blurting the combat calculations with unnecessary processes.

 With that out of the way, this mod provides multiple API endpoints that you can utilize.
-One thing of note, you don't have to worry about expansions purchased by the user, when utilizing these endpoints.
+One thing of note, you don't have to worry about expansions purchased by the user, when utilizing these endpoints, though you may still do so, in order to keep collections as small as possible.

-**IMPORTANT**: Please make sure, that all additions/updates to monster type definitions are made **before** `onCharacterLoaded`, as that's the last lifecycle hook before offline calculation is processed, but furthermore, it's when settings of this mod are evaluated, which are not supposed to have their changes to monster type definitions be overwritten by other mods!

 ```ts
 // Structure